scartech/armory-ui/README.md

 # armory-ui
-React front-end to the Armory project.
+Front-end to the Armory project used to explore React.